 A Labrador is an instantly recognizable breed the world over.

-Two very classic features are his handsome chiselled head, and his thick tapering otter tail.
+Two very classic features are his handsome chiseled head and his thick tapering otter tail.

 The English Lab has large kindly eyes, set well apart in his broad skull while his American cousin’s eyes may be a little closer together.

-The ‘broad’ theme may continue as we leave the head of this beautiful dog and pass along his body towards his tail.
+The broad theme continues as we leave the head of this beautiful dog down towards his tail.

-He has a leaner appearance and gives the impression of a dog built for speed and agility, as well as strength and power.
+In contrast, the American Lab, when viewed from the front, is often a more narrow dog with a leaner appearance.
+He gives the impression of a dog built for speed and agility, as well as strength and power.

 The deep broad chest of the English Labrador may give the impression of a much shorter legged dog than the American strain.

-But in some cases these show line dogs are actually slightly shorter in the leg, in proportion to their spine, than working strain Labs
+In some cases, this is not just an ‘impression’ and some show line dogs are actually slightly shorter in the leg, in proportion to their spine, than working strain Labs

-The thick otter tail tapering to a point may be a hazard to the china on your coffee table, but it is a beautiful thing, and something that always enhances the appearance of a Labrador.
+The thick otter tail tapering to a point may be a hazard to the china on your coffee table, but it is a beautiful thing.
+It’s usually something that enhances the appearance of a Labrador.

-In some cases, the American Lab seems to have dispensed with the otter tail altogether, and has a rather more whippy appendage with a curve or upward sweep rather than the low carriage of his show bred cousins.
+In some cases, the American Lab seems to have dispensed with the otter tail altogether.
+Some possess a more whippy appendage with a curve or upward sweep rather than the low carriage of their show bred cousins.

-These then are the key features of the English Lab that set him apart from his working strain or American relatives.
+These then are the key features of the English Lab distinguishing him from his working strain or American relatives: